atomone-hub/genesis/README.md

 become the maintainer for smart contract systems and virtual machines.
 Instead these must run as consumer chains with their own governing body.
 However they are funded, they must.

+Any fixed functionality that could run on alternative VMs should be translated into the dominant language of the official approved software, which for us is a recent version of Go(lang) 1.xx.
+We should remind ourselves that every virtual machine has (had) numerous zero day exploits.
+The added security vulnerability surface area of the new VM combined with the compiler to compile one language for the VM, as well as the added complexity of needing to audit another language, can and must all be avoided.

 Mixing implementations across validators is also to be avoided so as to prevent a failure arising from a low Nakamoto coefficient among the types of